MicrosoftDocs/azure-dev-docs/articles/ansible/key-vault-configure-vm-security.md

 1. In the **Principal** tab, in the search box, enter your email address.

-1. From the filtered list, select the desired user's name or email address.
+1. From the filtered list, select the appropriate entry.

 1. The information for the selected user is copied to the **Selected member** list.
 Select **Select**.